warmans/appnexus-client/README.md

 ```

+## Duplicating Entities

+This client was originally written to migrate publishers between appnexus accounts.
+As such entities have a duplicate
+method which attempts to create a new "clean" version of the entity with any inappropriate attributes stripped out e.g.
+IDs which might not exist in the new entity's account.
+AS such if you are simply duplicating entities for the SAME
+account it may be easier to just manually duplicate the entity and ONLY unset the entity ID.

 ## Auth Token Caching

 It may not be desirable to create a new token for every request as such tokens are stored via an implementation of the